physiozoo/physiozoo.github.io/_pages/home.md

   - image_path: "assets/images/PPG_BM.png"
     alt: "PPG_BM"
     title: "PPG Biomarkers"
-    excerpt: 'The pyPPG toolbox provides the extraction of 15 fiducial.
-The fiducial points of the PPG signal include the systolic peak (sp), the pulse onset and               offset (on, off), the dicrotic notch (dn), and the diastolic peak (dp).
-The fiducial points of PPG derivatives are represented by u, v, w, a, b, c,               d, e, f, p1, p2.
-The biomarkers are calculated based on this set of fiducial points.'
+    excerpt: 'The pyPPG toolbox includes a comprehensive collection of 74 standard PPG morphological biomarkers which are calculated from the timings and
+              amplitudes of the fiducial points.
+The biomarkers were categorized into four groups: (1) PPG Signal - biomarkers that are based on the location of the fiducial points of the PPG signal; (2) Signal Ratios - biomarkers that are based on ratios of the fiducial points of the PPG signal; (3) PPG
+              Derivatives - biomarkers that are based on the location of the fiducial points of the PPG derivatives; and (4) Derivatives Ratios - biomarkers that are based on ratios of the fiducial points of the PPG derivatives.'
     url: "https://pyppg.readthedocs.io/en/latest/tutorials/PZ_PPG.html"
     btn_label: "Read More"
     btn_class: "btn--primary"